bstiel/docker-healthcheck-celery-worker/README.md

-## Docker Healthcheck for Celery Workers
+## Docker HEALTHCHECK for Celery Workers

 This repository contains the source code used in my blog post: